-6. A little world (aka geography, history!) tour for holiday traditions from other parts of the globe can add new interest to tired local customs too.
+6. Go on a little world (aka geography, history!) tour for holiday traditions from other parts of the globe can add new interest to tired local customs too.

-7. Calculations about the possible speeds and distances Santa must travel are great exercises in logic for the un-believing.
+7. Calculate the possible speeds and distances Santa must travel.

 8. Create a family tree so that your kids know who is sending what cards and gifts and how they are related.

-9. Build in family movie night so you can watch a time-honored holiday film together.
+9. Build in a movie night so you can watch a time-honored holiday film together.

 10. Hike!
 Tis the season!
 Get out in nature while it is still crisp, clear, and colorful.